Kanaka Creek Regional Park

 Kanaka Creek Regional Park is a regional park of the Greater Vancouver Regional District, located in the city of Maple Ridge, British Columbia, flanking both sides of Kanaka Creek from its confluence with the Fraser River just east of Haney and extending approximately 11 km (7 mi) up the creek to just south of the community of Webster's Corners.
+The Maple Ridge Fairgrounds are just east of the lower regions of the park, beyond them is the community of Albion.
+Derby Reach Regional Park is just across the Fraser in Langley.